sleepymalc/VSCode-LaTeX-Inkscape/README.md

 ## Setup For Typing Blasting Fast

-First thing first, please set up your Vscode with LaTeX properly with [LaTeX Workshop](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop), there are lots of tutorial online, just check them out and set them up properly.
+First thing first, please set up your VSCode with LaTeX properly with [LaTeX Workshop](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop), there are lots of tutorial online, just check them out and set them up properly.

 Now, we go through thing one by one follow Gilles Castel's blog post.

 ### Tex Conceal

 This is probably the only thing I don't like that much in Gilles Castel's set up.
 I'm quite comfortable looking at LaTeX source code for formula, and I don't think they look that nice.
-But if you want to set them up in Vscode, there are an extension [here](https://github.com/Pancaek/vsc-conceal), I personally have no experience with this particular setup, feel free to try them out though.
+But if you want to set them up in VSCode, there are an extension [here](https://github.com/Pancaek/vsc-conceal), I personally have no experience with this particular setup, feel free to try them out though.

 ### Snippets